-The European Mortgage Federation (EMF) is pleased to announce the publication of its Quarterly Review of European Mortgage Markets for the third quarter (Q3) of 2019.
+The European Mortgage Federation (EMF) is delighted to announce the publication of its Quarterly Review of European Mortgage Markets for the third quarter (Q3) of 2020.

 - Total outstanding residential mortgage lending;